adamfredie/adamfredie.github.io/_posts/2015-08-29-The-Terminal.markdown

 ### All about the feeling.

-When you work with a command line, it automatically makes you feel like you aren't doing what every regular conputer user can do -- Clciking away buttons and icons to get the job done.
+When you work with a command line, it automatically makes you feel like you aren't doing what every regular conputer user can do -- Clicking away buttons and icons to get the job done.
 You are doing all your work by just writing a few lines of text in one window (making you feel more like a real programmer and less of a button-clicking-baboon).
 And that's extraordinary.

 <br />

 ###### P.S - My terminal looks different than how a native Ubuntu terminal window would look because I have reconfigured the shell and changed its behaviour and appearance a little.
-You can find my dotfiles here <add github link>
+You can find my dotfiles [here](https://github.com/adamfredie/dotfiles)